epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

 ### 4: Converting Size

-My approach of making margin is, to combine two images.
-One transparent image  using (40px, 40px) size at the bottom, and icon using (20px, 20px) size,
-**centering** on top of the transparent image.

-We can combine images with GIMP, icon by icon, but this is tedious task.
+We can set margin with GIMP,
+icon glyph by icon glyph, but this is tedious task.

 ![Awesome WM: GIMP centering image with canvas][image-gimp-canvas]{: .img-responsive }

-### Command Line Interface/ Terminal Shell

 Is there any easier solution ?
 How about combining parts, from two images ?

+### Command Line Interface/ Terminal Shell

+My approach of making margin is, by combining two images.
+One transparent image  using (40px, 40px) size at the bottom, and icon using (20px, 20px) size,
+**centering** on top of the transparent image.
 Luckily, this task is also pretty easy with command line.

 {% highlight bash %}